 DNA folding: H2A is important for packaging DNA into chromatin.
 Since H2A packages DNA molecules into chromatin, the packaging process affects gene expression.
 H2A is associated with DNA modifications and epigenetics.
 H2A plays a major role in determining the overall structure of chromatin.
 It was accidentally discovered that H2A can regulate gene expression.

-Modification of DNA by H2A occurs in the nucleus.
+Unlike h3k36me1, modification of DNA by H2A occurs in the nucleus.
 The proteins responsible for the nuclear import of histone H2A proteins are nuclear transporters and importins.
 Recent studies have also shown that nucleosome assembly protein 1 (NAP1) is also used to transport H2A into the nucleus so it can wrap DNA.
 Additional functions of histone H2A protein have been found in the histone variant H2A.Z.
-This variant is associated with gene activation, silencing and repression by antisense RNA.
+This variant is associated with gene activation, silencing, and repression by antisense RNA.
 Furthermore, when H2A.Z was studied in human and yeast cells, it was used to promote the recruitment of RNA polymerase II.

 In vertebrates and invertebrates, histone H2A variants have been reported to participate in host immune responses by acting as antimicrobial peptides (AMPs).
 H2A is an α-helical molecule, belonging to the amphiphilic protein, with hydrophobic and hydrophilic residues on opposite sides, which can enhance the antibacterial activity of H2A.